icy-arctic-fox/spectator/README.md

 Spectator matches Crystal's default Spec output with some minor changes.
 JUnit and TAP are also supported output formats.
-There is also a highly detailed JSON output.
+There are also highly detailed JSON and HTML outputs.

 Development
 -----------

-This shard is still under development and is not recommended for production use (same as Crystal).
+This shard is still in active development.
-However, feel free to play around with it and use it for non-critical projects.
+New features are being added and existing functionality improved.
+Spectator is well-tested, but may have some yet-to-be-found bugs.

 ### Feature Progress